Aishwarya-Venkatadri/Aishwarya-Venkatadri/README.md

 ## Who Am I?

 Hi there!
-My name is Aishwarya, and I'm a recent graduate from BrainStation with a passion for web development.
+My name is Aishwarya.
 I love creating awesome websites, preventing online shenanigans, and turning creative ideas into impactful websites.
 I have experience in Risk Management and have worked with fraud prevention at Shopify and Amazon.
 Now, I'm on a mission to build a better web, one line of code at a time.

 ## Skills Snapshot